python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/020_Modulation.md

 - In Phase Shift Keying the change of phase marks the shift between a 1 and a 0.

-- This simple example is known as Bi-Phase Shift Keying or BPSK.
+- This simple example is known as Binary Phase Shift Keying or BPSK.
     - Other examples of PSK
         - QPSK
         - OQPSK